Namibia Safari

 Etosha National Park

 Situated in northwestern Namibia, the Etosha National Park offers a premier game viewing experience.
-The park’s diverse vegetation ranges from dense bush to open plains attracting a variety of wildlife.
-Located in the heart of the park is the Etosha Pan - a shallow depression that covers an area of 5000 square kilometres.
-Dry and shimmering for most of the year, the pans fill up with water after seasonal rains, making it the perfect habitat for wildlife.
-In the dry season, the wildlife is attracted to the perennial springs and waterholes that makes for excellent game viewing.
-Visitors can look forward to world-class game viewing including a variety of large mammals such as lion, elephant, leopard, rhino, zebra, giraffe, a diversity of birdlife such as flamingoes and pelicans.
+The park’s diverse vegetation ranges from dense bush to open plains, attracting a variety of wildlife.
+Located in the heart of the park is the Etosha Pan—a shallow depression that covers an area of 5000 square kilometers.
+Dry and shimmering for most of the year, the pans fill up with water after seasonal rains, making them the perfect habitat for wildlife.
+In the dry season, the wildlife is attracted to the perennial springs and waterholes, which makes for excellent game viewing.
+Visitors can look forward to world-class game viewing, including a variety of large mammals such as lions, elephants, leopards, rhinos, zebras, and giraffes, and a diversity of birdlife such as flamingoes and pelicans.

 Okonjima Nature Reserve